jeremycherfas/user/pages/03.blog/2019-3-19-5/listen.md

 ---
-title: "Listened to: Luminating on the Luminary Announcement"
+title: "&#127911; Luminating on the Luminary Announcement"
 published: true
 date: 19-03-2019 08:53
 taxonomy: